krypciak/crosscode-demonizer/README.md

 ./DepotDownloader -username 'grasshead' -password 'justice' -app '368340' -depot '368349'
 ```

-Then go to the folder that contians the CrossCode executable, and run
+Then go to the folder that contains the CrossCode executable, and run

 ```bash
 tar -cf cc-orig-PLATFORM.tar.gz *